<!--Hello curious raw Markdown reader! 👋

 Once you've obtained your API definition ID (let's call it `

 API_DEFINITION_ID`), your full GitHub Workflow file will look something like this:

 In the example above, every push to the `

 main` branch will sync the OpenAPI file located at `

 Note that `

-@v8` (used in the examples on this page) is the latest version of `
+@v8` (used in the above example) is the latest version of `

 rdme`.
 We recommend [configuring Dependabot to keep your actions up-to-date](🔗).